JunaidGool/shoes_api/README.md

 # Shoes_API

 ### A Rest-API that :
-* Lists all the shoes that are availble within the current stock.
+* Lists all the shoes that are available within the current stock.
 * Filter for all the shoes for a given brand that are available.
 * Filter for all the shoes for a given size that are available.
 * Filter for all the shoes for a given brand and size that are available.